AndreasZachariae/aip_packing_algorithm/README.md

 - Rotation index
 - Place coordinates

 The packages in the packplan are arranged in the optimal packaging sequence and is processed into the needed format in the "Packplan_Processing.py" script.
-Furthermore, a visualization of the optimal finished container is made and sent back to the LMM via a topic.
+Furthermore, a visualization of the optimal finished container is made and sent back via the response.
 An example of the visualization can be seen in the following.

 <img src="./pkg_pack_node/pkg_pack_node/solution_screenshot.png"  width="900"/>